-Farming became focal to human society the moment hunter-gatherers learned how to seed crops.
-Fertile land and access to water became the foundations that urban civilization was built upon, and for centuries cities entwined with food centers as codependents.
-The Industrial Revolution eventually spilled over into agriculture, mechanizing tools to farm greater swaths of land more efficiently while leaps were made in transportation.
+The Industrial Revolution eventually spilled over into agriculture, creating machines and tools to farm greater sections of land more efficiently while leaps were made in transportation.
 These factors pushed farms outside city limits, evolving into the large industrialized farms we commonly think of today.

-While a number of factors have contributed to this movement, one of the most noteworthy catalysts has been information surrounding GMO’s, begging the question…
+While a number of factors have contributed to this movement, one of the most noteworthy factors has been information surrounding GMO’s, begging the question…

 By the way, don’t let the costs of organic supplies sway you.
 According to the Worldwatch Institute, studies conducted across multiple continents are now showing that farms using organic practices are actually increasing yields!